THS-International/website/src/markdown-pages/faq.md

 ---
 type: faq-page
 categories:
-  - category: General topics about the International Reception
+  - category: General Topics about the THS International Reception
     questions:
       - description: >-
           We will contact you about when it is time to sign up for the events